ibnuda/fpmortals/manuscript/complete.md

 Scala dan catatan panggilan tidak akan ditambahkan.
 Bila kita mencapai batas, misal dengan pemanggilan rantai metoda yang sangat banyak, kita akan mendapatkan sebuah `StackOverflowError`.

-Unfortunately, every nested call to our `IO`'s `.flatMap` adds another method call to the stack.
-The easiest way to see this is to repeat an action forever, and see if it survives for longer than a few seconds.
-We can use `.forever`, from `Apply` (a parent of `Monad`):

 Sayangnya, tiap panggilan berlapis pada `.flatMap` milik `IO`, sebuah metoda akan ditambahkan ke *stack*.
 Cara paling mudah untuk menebak apakah metoda ini